-The third point is more unique and is found rarely in other texts, but appears in both Isa.
-41:3b and in Cyrus’ experiences in his victory over Babylon.
-The Biblical verse describes how YHWH causes Cyrus to pass through “a road that did not yet come to his feet.”
+The third point is more unique and is found rarely in other texts, but appears in both Isa 41:3b and in Cyrus’ experiences in his victory over Babylon.
+The biblical verse describes how YHWH causes Cyrus to pass through “a road that did not yet come to his feet.”
 (A detailed linguistic discussion justifying the translation appears below, after a discussion of v.
 3a.)
 This description corresponds to Cyrus’ experience as an outsider entering Babylon, an experience he vaunts in the cylinder when he portrays himself as someone sent to rescue Babylon, to which Marduk ordered him to march (line 15).
 The depiction of the “one from the east” being sent on a road on which he has previously not traveled is common to both texts, and is unique to both.

-The motifs noted are common to both texts in concept, but the Biblical motifs do not appear to be couched in language which bears the imprint of Akkadian diction.
-It appears that the Biblical author knew of these claims by the medium of Aramaic, and did not necessarily have direct access to the Cyrus cylinder (or did not think it relevant to betray such knowledge).
-But Isa.
-41:3a nevertheless contains one expression bearing the influence of Akkadian, which is unknown in Aramaic.
-This seems to be an example of what Rendsburg called “style-switching,” in which the Biblical author takes certain phrases from a foreign language, and uses them to identify the speaker as a member of that foreign group.
+The motifs noted are common to both texts in concept, but the biblical motifs do not appear to be couched in language which bears the imprint of Akkadian diction.
+It appears that the biblical author knew of these claims by the medium of Aramaic, and did not necessarily have direct access to the Cyrus cylinder (or did not think it relevant to betray such knowledge).
+However, Isa 41:3a nevertheless contains one expression bearing the influence of Akkadian, which is unknown in Aramaic.
+This seems to be an example of what Rendsburg called “style-switching,” in which the biblical author takes certain phrases from a foreign language, and uses them to identify the speaker as a member of that foreign group.
 The intent of using this phrase is not to call to mind a specific phrase in the Cyrus’ cylinder, but to indicate affinity between the claim in these verses and the Akkadian-language arguments disseminated by Cyrus.

-The phrase is יעבר שלום in Isa.
-41:3a.
-This combination has no parallels in Biblical Hebrew, and is grammatically difficult, with the word שלום being used adverbially without any obvious sign in the grammar of the verse.
+The phrase is יעבר שלום in Isa 41:3a.
+This combination has no parallels in biblical Hebrew, and is grammatically difficult, with the word שלום being used adverbially without any obvious sign in the grammar of the verse.
 As Paul argued, this phrase is based on the Akkadian šalmiš etēqu, an expression meaning “to pass in peace” which is used quite frequently in Akkadian, and also appears in the standard language of Assyrian and Neo-Babylonian royal inscriptions, to describe how kings won victories over enemies.
-While the phrase does not appear in the Cyrus cylinder specifically, it is a standard element in royal inscription in which kings vaunt themselves, and it would appear that the author of Isa.
-41:3a uses this phrase in order to accomplish “style-switching,” referencing Akkadian diction, and more specifically, a phrase commonly used in royal inscriptions.
+While the phrase does not appear in the Cyrus cylinder specifically, it is a standard element in royal inscriptions in which kings vaunt themselves, and it would appear that the author of Isa 41:3a uses this phrase in order to accomplish “style-switching,” referencing Akkadian diction, and more specifically, a phrase commonly used in royal inscriptions.

 We now return to the second half of 41:3, where the phrase אֹ֥רַח בְּרַגְלָ֖יו לֹ֥א יָבֽוֹא appears.
 Above, we briefly discussed its imagery, but its language also requires comment, and will allow us to identify in these words a “blind motif.”
 This phrase has given interpreters pause over the centuries.
 R. David Qimhi’s suggestion “a bad road will not come under his feet” points to the difficulty: why should a road not come under his feet?
 To solve the problem, Radaq interpolates the adjective “bad.”
-To solve the same problem, Paul uses Aramaic parallels to re-interpret ארח as “fetter,” a meaning otherwise unattested in Hebrew.
-But ארח is well-attested in Biblical Hebrew with the meaning of path, and positing an otherwise-unattested meaning is methodologically problematic.
+To solve the same problem, Paul uses Aramaic parallels to reinterpret ארח as “fetter,” a meaning otherwise unattested in Hebrew.
+But ארח is well-attested in biblical Hebrew with the meaning of path, and positing an otherwise unattested meaning is methodologically problematic.